bazakoskon/labels-on-Amazon-movie-reviews-dataset/README.md

 # Addition of ground truth labels on Amazon movie reviews dataset
-## What is it?
+### What is it?

 This is a side project for my thesis "Classification/Clustering Techniques for Large Web Data Collections".

 My main goal was to provide a new, enriched, ground truth labeled dataset to the Machine Learning community.
 All labels have been collected by crawling/scraping Amazon.com for a period of some months.
 By labels I mean the categories in which the products are classified (look the green underlined labels on the screenshot below).

 ![Image](http://i.imgur.com/mAiuoO6.png)

 Please, feel free to make any contributions you feel will make it better.

-## The original dataset
+### The original dataset

-All the collected data (for every ASIN of the SNAP Dataset, ~253k products for ~8m reviews) are stored in a csv file (labels.csv) in the following format:
+All the collected data (for every ASIN of the SNAP Dataset, ~253k products for ~8m reviews) are stored in a csv file ```labels.csv``` in the following format:

 - ASIN: unique identifier for the product
-- Categories: ['label<sub>0</sub>', 'label<sub>1</sub>', 'label<sub>2</sub>',..., 'label<sub>n</sub>']
+- Categories: [label<sub>0</sub>, label<sub>1</sub>, label<sub>2</sub>,..., label<sub>n</sub>]

 The [Amazon Movies Reviews dataset](https://snap.stanford.edu/data/web-Movies.html) consists of 7,911,684 reviews Amazon users left between Aug 1997 - Oct 2012.

 Data format:

-product/productId: B00006HAXW
+product/productId: _B00006HAXW_

-review/userId: A1RSDE90N6RSZF
+review/userId: _A1RSDE90N6RSZF_

-review/profileName: Joseph M. Kotow review/helpfulness: 9/9
+review/profileName: _Joseph M. Kotow_

+review/helpfulness: _9/9_

-review/score: 5.0
+review/score: _5.0_

-review/time: 1042502400
+review/time: _1042502400_

-review/summary: Pittsburgh - Home of the OLDIES review/text: I have all of the doo wop DVD's and this one is as good or better than the 1st ones.
+review/summary: _Pittsburgh - Home of the OLDIES_

+review/text: _I have all of the doo wop DVD's and this one is as good or better than the 1st ones.
 Remember once these performers are gone, we'll never get to see them again.
-Rhino did an excellent job and if you like or love doo wop and Rock n Roll you'll LOVE this DVD!!
+Rhino did an excellent job and if you like or love doo wop and Rock n Roll you'll LOVE this DVD!!_

 where:
-- product/productId: asin, e.g. amazon.com/dp/B00006HAXW
+- product/productId: asin, e.g. [amazon.com/dp/B00006HAXW](http://www.amazon.com/dp/B00006HAXW)
-- review/userId: id of the user, e.g. A1RSDE90N6RSZF
+- review/userId: id of the user, e.g. [A1RSDE90N6RSZF](http://www.amazon.com/gp/cdp/member-reviews/A1RSDE90N6RSZF)
 - review/profileName: name of the user
 - review/helpfulness: fraction of users who found the review helpful
 - review/score: rating of the product